ritah-nabunje/SchistoAmpliconPanel/README.md

 # SchistoAmpliconPanel
-A flexible amplicon panel design Schistosoma mansoni.
+A flexible amplicon panel design for Schistosoma mansoni.